xen-project/xen/docs/misc/xen-command-line.markdown

 from using fully eager FPU context switches.
 This is currently implemented as a global control.
 By default, Xen will choose to use fully eager context switches on hardware believed to speculate past #NM exceptions.

+On hardware supporting L1D_FLUSH, the `l1d-flush=` option can be used to force or prevent Xen from issuing an L1 data cache flush on each VMEntry.
+Irrespective of Xen's setting, the feature is virtualised for HVM guests to use.
+By default, Xen will enable this mitigation on hardware believed to be vulnerable to L1TF.

 ### sync\_console
 > `= <boolean>`